-How much sleep each of us needs is variable and often changes with age and with both physical and emotional challenges.
+How much sleep each of us needs varies and often changes with age and physical and emotional challenges.

 Some researchers estimate that up to 75% of adults in the US are chronically sleep deprived.

 Most adults need around 8 hours of sleep each night.
-Without it, our mood is affected as well as our productivity and our ability to think clearly and creativity.
+Without it, our mood is affected, as well as our productivity, ability to think clearly, and creativity.

-If getting enough sleep at night is a problem for you, consider a nap.
-Research studies have shown that a 10-20 minute power nap in the afternoon can restore alertness, focus and problem solving ability.
+If getting enough sleep at night is a problem, consider a nap.
+Research studies have shown that a 10-20 minute power nap in the afternoon can restore alertness, focus, and problem-solving ability.

-Consider sleep an essential, not optional part of your day in order to feel and perform at your best.
+Consider sleeping an essential, not optional part of your day to feel and perform at your best.

-Sugary and carbohydrate dense foods like doughnuts and candy, pasta and bagels may boost our mood momentarily as sugar floods our system.
+Sugary and carbohydrate-dense foods like doughnuts, candy, pasta, and bagels may momentarily boost our mood as sugar floods our system.

-Soon, though, that blood sugar drops as insulin regulates the amount of sugar in the blood and carries sugar to the cells.
-When that happens, many people experience a crash in energy, even greater fatigue, loss of focus and diminished performance and mood.
+Soon, that blood sugar drops as insulin regulate the sugar in the blood and carries sugar to the cells.
+When that happens, many people experience a crash in energy, even greater fatigue, loss of focus, and diminished performance and mood.

-This can be a vicious cycle of trying to boost energy with caffeine and sugar with rising stress hormones and diminishing returns resulting in increasing fatigue.
+This can be a vicious cycle of trying to boost energy with caffeine and sugar, with rising stress hormones and diminishing returns resulting in increased fatigue.

 There is increasing evidence that when we eat an anti-inflammatory diet, our system is more stress resilient and better able to handle both physical and emotional challenges.

-Foods with omega-3 fatty acids like salmon and canned tuna, as well as foods like colorful vegetables and fruits, eggs, dark leafy greens and dark chocolate can have an anti-inflammatory and calming effect on our system.
+Foods with omega-3 fatty acids, like salmon and canned tuna, and foods like colorful vegetables and fruits, eggs, dark leafy greens, and dark chocolate can have an anti-inflammatory and calming effect on our system.

 Eat a colorful mix of delicious and healthy food to increase your mood and balance your day.

 Let’s face it, stressful situations arise many times throughout our day.
-From being stuck in traffic, late for an appointment, facing medical concerns and challenging communications, stress is a part of our everyday reality.
+Stress is a part of our everyday reality, from being stuck in traffic, late for an appointment, facing medical concerns, and having challenging communications.

-How we face the stress in our lives is the difference between momentary, acute stress that actually improves our resiliency or chronic stress that depletes us.
+How we face the stress in our lives is the difference between momentary, acute stress that improves our resiliency and chronic stress that depletes us.